5 Lexical conventions [lex]

 5.

-For a sequence of two or more adjacent string-literal tokens, a common encoding-prefix is determined as specified in [lex.string].
+For a sequence of two or more adjacent string-literal preprocessing tokens, a common encoding-prefix is determined as specified in [lex.string].

 6.

-Adjacent string-literal tokens are concatenated ([lex.string]).
+Adjacent string-literal preprocessing tokens are concatenated ([lex.string]).

 7.